johnfairh/steamworks-swift/README.md

 ## Implementation notes

 ### Swift C++ Bugs

+_to recheck in Swift 6, noticed 5.10 has fewer simd screw-ups at least_

 Tech limitations, on 5.9 Xcode 15.b6:
 * Some structures/classes aren't imported -- is the common factor a `protected`